Life Update: Water Damage, Buying an Apartment, and More

 But, that was not the cause!
 The pipe that connects from the bathroom of the apartment above was the one that was damaged.

-That same day, my employer announced the second wave of redundancy for the year, and the landlord, janitor, and plumber came to check the apartment.
+That same day, my employer announced the second wave of redundancy for the year, so I was stressed out.
+The landlord, janitor, and plumber came to check the apartment.
 They confirmed that there is water damage and we might have to move out that night because they need to turn off the water.
 That’s too much bad news in a day.

 There was a carpet in that area so we never noticed any changes until it was visible near the bedroom.